kunalpowar/gochip8/README.md

 ## Description

 The idea of the repository is to provide a chip8 emulator to be used with any display, keyboard and speaker interface.
-This is done using by satisfying the interfaces as shown below.
+This is done by satisfying the interfaces as shown below.

 ```go
 // Display defines the interface required